-Maryland voting guide: What to know about early voting, mail-in ballots
+Maryland voting guide: What to know about voting on Election Day

 Do mailed ballots need postage?

 Ballots carry prepaid postage and can be returned by mail, brought to an elections office or deposited in one of the 282 secure drop boxes that will be set up across the state.
-You need to send submit it in the envelope provided with your ballot.
+You need to submit it in the envelope provided with your ballot.
 E-delivered ballots require voters to provide their own envelope and affix postage.
+If you have not mailed your ballot by Oct.
+28, elections officials encourage you to use a drop box instead.

 When do I need to mail or drop off my ballot?

 By no later than Election Day, Nov.
-3. Ballots must either be in a dropbox or postmarked as of that day, which means that if you mail the ballot on Nov.
+3. Ballots must either be in a drop box or postmarked as of that day, which means that if you mail the ballot on Nov.
 3, you must do so before that day’s mail pickup.
 Elections officials are urging voters to submit their ballots as early as possible.
+Ballots that are postmarked by Nov.
+3 must arrive to elections officials by noon on Nov.
+13 to be counted.
+Due to Postal Service delivery delays, elections officials recommend using a drop box.

 Does my signature have to match anything perfectly?

-Your mail-in ballot requires a signature attesting that you voted it, but it will not be compared against anything on file to determine whether the signature is valid.
+No. Your mail-in ballot requires a signature attesting that you cast it, but it will not be compared against anything on file to determine whether the signature is valid.

 When will my mail-in ballot be counted?

-Ballots are being counted as they arrive, starting on Oct.
-1., but no results will be made public until after the polls close on Election Day.
+Ballots are being counted as they arrive, but no results will be made public until after the polls close on Election Day.

 It’s possible that not all ballots will be counted before Election Day.
 No results will be final until all the votes are counted.